singularian/mdencode/docs/mdzip_go.md

 MDunzip will decompress the input signature binary block file to an output file.
 Block size is limited by the number of CPU threads and processors.
 MZunzip runs a mutlithreaded modulus scan on the MDzip file and writes the results to an unzipped output file.
+It currently has a different format than the C++ mdzip encoder.

 **MDZip Features**
 - User Specified Modulus Size